 Organisations such as Relationships Australia can help in these areas.
 They offer a number of services for all types of relationship issues.
-There may also be some helpful information on Sex Therapy or Family Planning Association.
+There may also be some helpful information on Sexual Health Australia or Family Planning Alliance.

-These are very private and personal issues but discussing and working through your problems helps to resolve them or minimise the impact.
+These are very private and personal issues but discussing and working through your problems helps to resolve them or lessen the impact.

 Having a family

-The chances that your children will have seizure disorders are very small.
+The chances that your children will have epilepsy are very small.
 The risk increases if both parents come from families with strong histories of epilepsy.

-It would make good sense, however, for anyone with epilepsy to consult a doctor who specialises in genetic counselling before having children.
+It would make good sense, however, for anyone with epilepsy to see a doctor who specialises in genetic counselling before having children.